Explore: The Journal of Science & Healing

-Explore: The Journal of Science & Healing is a peer-reviewed interdisciplinary journal that publishes papers on alternative medicine six times per year.
+Explore: The Journal of Science & Healing is an interdisciplinary journal that publishes papers on alternative medicine six times per year.
 It was established in 2005 and is published by Elsevier.
 The executive editor is faith healing advocate Larry Dossey, and the co-editors-in-chief are hypnotherapist, acupuncturist, and herbalist Benjamin Kligler, an associate professor at the Albert Einstein College of Medicine, and parapsychologist Dean Radin.
 The journal has been described as a "sham masquerading as a real scientific journal" which publishes "truly ridiculous studies", such as Masaru Emoto's claimed demonstration of the effect of "distant intention" on water crystal formation.

 Journal content

 The journal describes itself as addressing "the scientific principles behind, and applications of, evidence-based healing practices from a wide variety of sources, including conventional, alternative, and cross-cultural medicine."
 According to the information for authors, papers "most likely to be published are those that present important new ideas and information on the healing arts, consciousness, spirituality, eco-environmental issues, and basic science as all these fields relate to health" as well as those on "new perspectives on the integration of complementary and alternative therapies".
 Explore was started in 2005 and is published by medical and scientific journal publisher Elsevier.

 Explore has been heavily criticized both for the content it publishes and the beliefs of its editorial team.
 Its self-description and author information explicitly includes pseudoscientific topics well outside the mainstream of medical practice.
 Critics have noted this willingness to publish work in areas lacking a scientific basis, and have labelled it a "quack journal" which "doesn't limit itself to just one quackery, the way [the journal] Homeopathy does", a publisher of "truly ridiculous studies", and as a "sham masquerading as a real scientific journal".